Annexing/mini-projects/README.md

 # mini-projects
-a collection of shorter projects I've done
+a collection of shorter projects and code snippets I've done